September 29, 2016

 Participate in Program

 Effective presentations make learning and technical advances more likely.
 They also enhance the perception of the presenter in the eyes of the professional community.
 Boring, ineffective presentations are not paid much attention and often are quickly forgotten.
 Use the following guidelines to make your presentation grab attendees’ attention.

-- Make sure the audience walks away understanding the following five most important things a listener cares about:
+- Make sure the audience walks away understanding the following five most important points:

 - What is the problem and why?